 - Availability.
 Food available, production in sufficient quantity.

-- Access.
+- Log in.
 Absence of economic impediments, distance or mobility obstacles, etc. to get food.

 - Utilization.
 Available foods that meet cultural needs and preferences and are properly used due to the existence of a healthy environment and the absence of diseases, diarrhoea, etc.